kenjdavidson/jekyll-lagomier/README.md

 ## Installation

+### Forking
 - [Fork this repository][fork]
 - Clone it: `git clone https://github.com/YOUR-USER/lagom`
 - Install the [GitHub Pages gem][pages] (includes Jekyll): `bundle install`
 - Run the jekyll server: `jekyll serve`

 You should have a server up and running locally at <http://localhost:4000>.

+### Remote-theme
+If you're not interested in making any changes to the theme directly, you can update the `_config.yml` file in your repository to replace `theme: ...` with `remote-theme: swanson/lagom`.
+You can then override any specific files to provide your own implementation.

+### Combination
+You can also complete the installation using a combination of the two - Fork repo to your own account and use the `remote-theme: youraccount/lagom` to configure.

 ## Customization